In Cold Blood (film): Musical score

 The score for the film was composed by Quincy Jones, who at the time had little experience with film scores.
 During the period, few black musicians were hired to compose scores for feature films, and Columbia Pictures initially pressed for Leonard Bernstein to compose the score, but Brooks insisted on Jones.

-In preparing the score, Jones accompanied Brooks on a visit to the penitentiary in which Smith and Hickock were confined, and was inspired to utilize two acoustic basses throughout the score to represent the two killers' "demented minds".
+In preparing the score, Jones accompanied Brooks on a visit to the penitentiary in which Smith and Hickock were confined, and was inspired to use two acoustic basses throughout the score to represent the two killers' "demented minds".
 The score was completed throughout the shoot, with Jones writing new music to accompany dailies.